Fitness Programs for Seniors: How to Exercise Without Overexertion

 Signs That You’re Pushing Yourself Too Hard When Exercising

-High-intensity exercises are great if you want to get your heart pumping, but should be done with caution.
-Over-performing these exercises isn’t ideal for seniors.
-Overexertion can lead to your heart overworking, more tension on the body, and your body not being able to recover quickly.
+High-intensity fitness programs for seniors can be a great way to get your heart pumping, but they should be approached with caution.
+Overdoing these exercises isn’t ideal for older adults.
+Overexertion can cause your heart to work too hard, put added strain on your body, and slow your recovery time.

-Starting an exercise routine can be hard for anyone, but it’s never too late to start.
-The key is to find a workout that works for you!
+Starting a fitness program for seniors can feel challenging, but it’s never too late to begin.
+The key is finding a workout that fits your needs and lifestyle.
 We recommend giving these easy exercises for seniors a try.

-If you have joint pain or arthritis, you’ll appreciate exercising in water.
-The water’s buoyancy puts less stress on joints, making these exercises gentler on your body.
-Water also adds its own resistance, eliminating the need to strength train on the same day you swim.
-Besides swimming a few laps, you could try
+If you have joint pain or arthritis, you’ll appreciate fitness programs for seniors that take place in water.
+The buoyancy of water reduces stress on your joints, making these exercises gentler on your body.
+Water also provides natural resistance, which means you may not need to do separate strength training on the same day you swim.
+Besides swimming laps, you can try exercises like:

 • Aqua jogging